P&G, Official Worldwide Sponsor of Olympic Games Tokyo 2020, Teams Up with Lazada for Regional Campaign #GoForGold

 "Lazada is proud to partner with P&G to extend the celebration of goodness, hope and resilience in a sporting spirit to consumers in Southeast Asia.
 Our tagline 'Go Where Your Heart Beats' is a reflection of what the world needs today - courage and inspiration.
 This partnership embodies the spirit of positiveness, keeping dreams alive, and fostering connections via LazMall's personalised shopping experiences.
 All this is made possible through Lazada's digital footprint.
 Let's all stay safe and enjoy the convenience of shopping from home," said James Chang, Lazada Group's Head of Strategic Accounts and Retail.

-Beyond the film, the campaign will also come to life on Lazada across six Southeast Asian markets including Thailand, Philippines, Indonesia, Malaysia and Vietnam on 23 July 2021, as well as in Singapore on 28 July 2021.
-The shopping extravaganza on LazMall features a wide range of exclusive offers on P&G products such as Pampers, Olay, Pantene and Oral-B and coincides with the Opening Ceremony of the Olympic Games.
+Beyond the film, the campaign will also come to life on Lazada in Singapore on 28 July 2021.
+The shopping extravaganza on LazMall (https://www.lazada.sg/pngsuperbrandday21) features a wide range of exclusive offers on P&G products such as Pampers, Olay, Pantene and Oral-B and coincides with The Olympics.

 To learn more about the athletes and organizations making a difference in their communities, please visit www.Olympics.com/PG.